What is ransomware? How can you protect against Ransomware?

 What is ransomware?

-Ransomware is a computer virus that is installed unnoticed on the PC of a stranger.
+Ransomware is a malware that is installed unnoticed on the PC of a stranger.
 The difference of ransomware to normal malware, is that ransomware comes into direct contact with the user of the affected system.
 The malware encrypts either the files or the entire computer.
 The hacker has control over the computer, and demands a ransom.
 As long as the victim does not pay the ransom, the device stays encrypted.

 If the infected device is in a network, such as in a company, the malware can spread to the entire network and encrypt all devices on that network.
 This can shut down entire companies, hospitals and universities.